Malta Story: Development

 The film was the idea of the Labour Government's Central Office of Information, who wanted a movie to illustrate co-operation between the three branches of the armed services during World War Two, and thought the Siege of Malta was an ideal background.
 Producer Peter de Sarigny, director Thorold Dickinson and writer William Fairchild set up a company, Theta, to make it.

+The film was financed through British Film-Makers, a short lived production scheme that operated in Britain in the early 1950s as a co operative venture between the Rank Organisation and the National Film Finance Corporation (NFFC).
+Rank would provide 70% of the budget with the balance coming from the NFFC.

-The movie was originally called The Bright Flame and was about the story of the actual siege with a fictional story about Lt Ross, who falls in love with a Maltese girl, Maria, whose brother is hanged as a spy by the British.
+The movie was originally called The Bright Flame and was about the story of the actual siege with a fictional story about Lt Ross, who falls in love with a Maltese girl, Maria, whose brother Guiseppe is hanged as a spy by the British.
 Ross is shot down on a mission but survives and is visited by Maria's mother, who remains loyal to Britain.

-J. Arthur Rank and John Davis, who ran Rank Productions, wanted the film to move in a different direction.
+Rank wanted the film to move in a different direction.
 Nigel Balchin was hired to rewrite the script, adding a plot line to emphasise the loneliness of command, emphasised the British characters over the Maltese, and having Ross die at the end, but after having obtained information to help the British win at the Battle of El Alamein.
 Dickinson was replaced as director by Brian Desmond Hurst.

+Dickinson's biographer wrote "Dickinson believed that it was because they regarded him as uncommercial after the failure of Secret People.
+But it is much more likely that they did not like the neorealist concept and wanted a more straightforward war film."
+He added the final film "retain elements of Dickinson’s conception, but with the addition of a story line emphasizing the loneliness and stress of command and a star cast... it fitted rather more obviously into the genre of celebratory war films that the British cinema was currently producing."

 The Ulster born director Brian Desmond Hurst was persuaded by his lifelong friend, John Ford, to direct the Malta Story.
 Ford told Hurst, "it's right up your street."
 Hurst says Alec Guinness approached him asking to play the role of Ross, saying he wanted a change of pace.